Santa Clara, Lisbon: Historical resident population (before the 2012 Administrative Reform)

-Between 1864 and 1878 Charneca and Ameixoeira belonged to the extinct municipality of Olivais.
-The limits were set by Law n.º 56/2012, of November 8.
+Between 1864 and 1878, Charneca and Ameixoeira belonged to the extinct municipality of Olivais.
+The limits were set by Law no. 56/2012, of November 8.

-In 1890, little after Charneca and Ameixoeira were incorporated into Lisbon, the total population stood at 1,479.
+In 1890, shortly after Charneca and Ameixoeira were incorporated into Lisbon, the total population stood at 1,479.
 In 1970, 80 years later, the population had grown to 13,911, recording a 940.6% growth rate.

-The two former parishes experienced continued growth in 1980 Census (when many people coming from the former Portuguese colonies in Africa - the so-called retornados - moved to Portugal) up to 2011.
+The two former parishes experienced continued growth from the 1980 Census (when many people coming from the former Portuguese colonies in Africa – the so-called retornados – moved to Portugal) up to 2011.

-From 1970 to 2011 the two parishes that now constitute Santa Clara gained 7,887 people, recording a 56.7% growth rate.
+From 1970 to 2011, the two parishes that now constitute Santa Clara gained 7,887 people, recording a 56.7% growth rate.
 In the 1980s and 1990s the population of the parish recorded a minor loss; this is probably due to plummeting fertility rates as well as the demolition of shanty towns such as Musgueira.

 The 2012 Portuguese administrative reform meant that the population rose further to 22,480 since minor portions of Olivais and Lumiar were incorporated into the newly formed parish.

 Current resident population (after the 2012 Administrative Reform)

 In the 2021 Portuguese Census was recorded a sustained demographic growth.
-In particular, from 2011 to 2021 the parish gained 1,856 people, recording a growth of +8.5%.
+In particular, from 2011 to 2021 the parish gained 1,856 people, recording a growth of 8.5%.